 Bringing the most recent I-94 Departure Card will facilitate reentry, if reentering through a land Port of Entry.
 If flying, the airline will collect the I-94 prior to departure and will complete a new one upon reentry.
 If a student does not have the above information, they might be refused re-entry into the U.S. at the Port of Entry.
 However, some international students who reenter the U.S. without a properly endorsed Form I-20 may be admitted . for a 30-day period and issued a Form I-515A by the border official that must be processed within this 30-day period.
 Please see the Visa Coordinator as soon as returning to campus to process this form.

 General immigration information can be found at US Citizenship & Immigration Services (USCIS).

 Driver’s License and State Identification Card

-If you intend to drive a motor vehicle while in the U.S., you should have a valid International Driver’s License or apply for a Minnesota one.
-To apply for Minnesota driver’s license, identification, or permit, you should view these requirements.
+If a student intends to drive a motor vehicle while in the U.S., they should have a valid International Driver’s License or apply for a Minnesota Driver’s License.
+To apply for Minnesota driver’s license, identification, or permit, please view these requirements.